mafintosh/peerflix/README.md

 ## Usage

-To try out peerflix start it with a torrent file
+To try out peerflix start it with a magnet link or torrent file

 	peerflix magnet:?xt=urn:btih:ef330b39f4801d25b4245212e75a38634bfc856e --vlc